Lebowski89/blog/content/roles.md

 radarr_quality_profile: 'Remux + WEB 1080p'
 ```

-In the above example, the name/ports/location are required by the arrs role to deploy Radarr.
+Above, the name/ports/location are required by the arrs role to deploy Radarr.

-The reason these are defined in group_vars rather than within each role is because these variables may be required by not just one role but multiple roles, for example:
+The reason these are defined in group_vars rather than within each role is because these may be required by not just one role but multiple, for example:
   - Role 1 - Prepares and deploys Radarr
   - Role 2 - Prepares and deploys Doplarr and Jellyseerr
   - Role 3 - Prepares and deploys Radarr Prometheus exporter

 In the above example, all three roles will require Radarr's service name, port, location and api (in group_vars/vault).
 Rather than defining these multiple times, it is defined once in group_vars.

-Previously, I would only include these variables that were required by multiple roles in group_vars and the rest within the role/defaults folder, but this led to a mish-mash of defaults in different locations, so I simply moved all to group_vars.
+Remember: The benefit of defaults variables, aside from sharing information between roles, is to have the ability to quickly change their value and have it represented throughout all roles/tasks that use it.

 ***

-## Defaults
+### Role/Defaults

 ***

-Each role contains 'defaults' variables that are specific to the services being deployed.
-For roles with single/few services, defaults are defined in a single main.yml file (role/defaults/main.yml), but most services will have their own defaults file (role/defaults/main/someservice.yml).
-Common defaults include names, ports, locations, traefik labels, and any other variable not in group_vars or created during the play.
-With a defaults/main folder, you can have as many defaults files as you like.

-**Example:**
+Previously, I would only include defaults that were required by multiple roles in group_vars and the remainder in role defaults, but this led to a mish-mash of defaults in different locations.
+With the adoption of common tasks to handle things, such as traefik labels, I was able to cut down the amount of defaults and could move all to group_vars.
+One thing I did like to do when using role defaults was to include 'defaults' in the variable name:

 ```yaml
 ## metrics/defaults/main/exporters.yml